Skip to main content

 Chainsaw Safety

 Certain safeguards can protect against injury while operating a chain saw, whether it is deemed defective or functions as intended.
-Safety tips for Ohio workers and consumers include:
+Safety tips for workers and consumers include:

 1. Operate, adjust, and maintain chainsaws according to manufacturer’s instructions